-- 90 quarter credit hours in courses numbered 100 or above. - At least 30 applicable credits must be earned at Tacoma Community College. - A cumulative grade point average of 2.00 in all coursework applied to the degree, and a cumulative grade point average of 2.00 in all TCC college-level courses. - At least one course applied to the degree must be selected from the list of approved multicultural courses in the Approved Distribution Course List on page 49 and in the Credit Course Descriptions on page 94.
+- 90 quarter credit hours in courses numbered 100 or above. - At least 30 applicable credits must be earned at Tacoma Community College. - A cumulative grade point average of 2.00 in all coursework applied to the degree, and a cumulative grade point average of 2.00 in all TCC college-level courses. - At least one course applied to the degree must be selected from the list of approved multicultural courses in the Approved Distribution Course List and in the Credit Course Descriptions.